 Two great ways to alkalise your acidic body are by starting your day with big glass of apple cider vinegar drink or a delicious lemon drink.

 Apple Cider Vinegar Drink

 For daily maintenance, weight loss and pH balancing try 1 tablespoon of organic apple cider vinegar in 1 glass of water once to twice per day.
+Use room temperature water when the weather is warm and warm water when the weather is cold.
 If you drink a lot of water throughout the day, consider adding a splash of apple cider vinegar to your glass/drink bottle each time you fill it up.
 You will be keeping your pH in a constant, alkalised state by sipping this more diluted dose.

 Whole Lemon Drink

 Lemons are one of the most alkaline forming foods and when consumed on a daily basis (especially with the rind and seeds), cause pH levels in your body to rise and become more alkaline.
 This is because they have a high alkaline mineral content and almost no sugar – so they have an alkaline effect on your body after they are consumed.

 Whole lemon drink can be made by placing 1/2 of a whole organic lemon (rind, seed and pulp), roughly chopped, in a blender with one cup of water.
 Use room temperature water when the weather is warm and warm water when the weather is cold.
 Blend at high speed for one minute, and then pass through a strainer to remove the pulp.
 This drink will restore the pH of your saliva, which in turn helps you to better absorb the nutrients from the food you eat.

 Adding some Organic blackstrap molasses to either of these drinks can speed up the process of alkalising your system and is a great way to get plenty of magnesium & potassium into your diet.